Muslims vanish as Buddhist attacks approach Myanmar's biggest city

-SIT KWIN, Myanmar The Muslims of Sit Kwin were always a small group who numbered no more than 100 of the village's 2,000 people.
+SIT KWIN The Muslims of Sit Kwin were always a small group who numbered no more than 100 of the village's 2,000 people.
 But as sectarian violence led by Buddhist mobs spreads across central Myanmar, they and many other Muslims are disappearing.

 Their homes, shops and mosques destroyed, some end up in refugee camps or hide in the homes of friends or relatives.
 Dozens have been killed.

-"We don't know where they are," says Aung Ko Myint, 24, a taxi driver in Sit Kwin, a farming village where on Friday Buddhists ransacked a store owned by the town's last remaining Muslim.
+"We don't know where they are," says Aung Ko Myint, 24, a taxi-driver in Sit Kwin, where on Friday, Buddhists ransacked a store owned by one of the town's last remaining Muslims.
 "He escaped this morning just before the mob got here."

-Myanmar is predominantly Buddhist but about 5 percent of its 60 million people are Muslims.
-There are large Muslim communities in Yangon, Mandalay and towns across Myanmar's heartland where the religions have co-existed for generations.
+Myanmar is a predominantly Buddhist country, but about 5 percent of its 60 million people are Muslims.
+There are large Muslim communities in Yangon, Mandalay and towns across Myanmar's heartland.

-But as violence spreads from village to village, the unleashing of ethnic hatred, suppressed during 49 years of military rule that ended in March 2011, is challenging the reformist government of one of Asia's most ethnically diverse countries.
+The unrest poses the biggest challenge to a reformist government that took office in 2011 after nearly half a century of military rule.

+In a nationally televised speech on Thursday, President Thein Sein warned "political opportunists and religious extremists" against instigating further violence.

 Dusk-to-dawn curfews are in effect in many areas of Bago, the region where Sit Kwin lies, while four townships in central Myanmar are under a state of emergency imposed last week.